armory/docs/content/en/docs/armory-cloud-preview/armory-cloud-admin/admin-cloud-quickstart.md

 ### Secrets

-For development and other non-production environments, you can opt to enter secrets in plaintext into the Cloud Console.
-The best practice, though, is to secure them using the Secrets UI in the Armory Cloud Console.
-This is especially important for secrets that relate to your production environment's deployment target.
-Armory Cloud stores and transmits these secrets securely.
-Since the secrets are encrypted, they are not visible in the Armory Cloud Console after you enter them.
+For development and other non-production environments, you can choose to enter secrets in plaintext into the Cloud Console.
+The best practice, though, is to secure your secrets using the Secrets UI in the Armory Cloud Console.
+Secrets are values such as an access token for GitHub.
+Armory Cloud stores and transmits these secrets securely if they are entered into the Secrets UI.
+Once entered, they are encrypted and not visible in the Armory Cloud Console.
 Note that these are configuration secrets meant for information such as AWS Secret Access Keys.
 They are separate from any kind of app secret your developers may be using within their deployment pipelines.

-If this is your first time configuring an environment, consider adding secrets for the following resources:
+If this is your first time configuring an environment, consider adding secrets for the following resources to start:

 - Artifact sources, such as a Docker or ECR Registry.
 These are a type of external resource your app developers can reference in their delivery pipelines.
 You can learn more about artifacts later on in this guide when you configure [Artifact Sources](#artifact-sources).
 - Deployment target, such as an AWS Secert Access Key.
 These are where your app developers want to deploy their coed to.
 You can learn more later on in this guide when you configure [Deployment Targets](#deployment-targets).